2 Control flow, structs, modules and types

 2.3.4 About the struct state

-The Vec3 struct that was presented at Section 2.3.3 is an example of that.
-This struct have a single method named distance(), and this method do use the values present in all three data members of the struct (x, y and z).
-But at the same time, this method do not change the values of these data members in any point.
+The Vec3 struct that was presented in Section 2.3.3 is an example of that.
+This struct have a single method named distance(), and this method does use the values present in all three data members of the struct (x, y and z).
+But at the same time, this method does not change the values of these data members at any point.

 But why?
-Why am I talkin about this here?
-Is because the self argument in the methods is affected depending on whether the methods present in a struct change or not the state of the object itself.
+Why am I talking about this here?
+It’s because the self argument in the methods is affected depending on whether the methods present in a struct change or don’t change the state of the object itself.
 More specifically, when you have a method in a struct that changes the state of the object (i.e. change the value of a data member), the self argument in this method must be annotated in a different manner.

 If we take the Vec3 struct that we defined in the previous section as an example, we can see in the distance() method that this self argument is annotated as self: Vec3.
 Because the state of the Vec3 object is never altered by this method.

-If we create a new method inside the Vec3 object that, for example, expands the vector by multiplying it’s coordinates by a factor o two, then, we need to follow this rule specified in the previous paragraph.
+If we create a new method inside the Vec3 object that, for example, expands the vector by multiplying its coordinates by a factor of two, then, we need to follow this rule specified in the previous paragraph.
 The code example below demonstrates this idea:

 const std = @import("std");